curl/curl-for-win/README.md

     builds _may_ use different versions/builds of the compiler toolchain.
     This may result in different generated binaries given otherwise unchanged source code and configuration, sometimes thus breaking reproducibility.
-    This trade-off was decided to be tolerable for more ideal binaries and allowing this project to automatically benefit from continuous C compiler updates.
+    This trade-off was decided to be tolerable for more optimal binaries and allowing this project to automatically benefit from continuous C compiler updates.
   - Patching policy: No locally maintained patches.
 Patches are only